-The paper is separated into three parts: \textbf{(1)} non-abelian analogs for the Toda lattices, \textbf{(2)} reductions of the \ref{eq:2ddToda_0} to (1+1)-dimensional systems and \textbf{(3)} to one-dimensional lattices.
+The paper is separated into three parts: \textbf{(1)} non-abelian analogs of the Toda lattices, \textbf{(2)} reductions of the \ref{eq:2ddToda_0} to (1+1)-dimensional systems and \textbf{(3)} to one-dimensional lattices.
 As a result, we have discovered connections between the \ref{eq:2ddToda_0}, its continuous analog and one-dimensional discrete and continuous lattices.
-Extending well-known reductions of the two-dimensional abelian discrete Toda equation to (1+1)-dimensional systems \cite{date1983method} to the non-commutative case, non-abelian analogs for the hexagonal Boussinesq, Korteweg-de Vries (KdV), modified Korteweg-de Vries (mKdV), and sine-Gordon lattices were obtain together with their Lax pairs.
-Plane-wave reductions of the \ref{eq:2ddToda_0} and its scalar Lax pair lead to a non-commutative analog for the autonomous Somos-$N$ like sequences and the corresponding isospectral pairs.
+Extending well-known reductions of the two-dimensional abelian discrete Toda equation to (1+1)-dimensional systems \cite{date1983method} to the non-commutative case, non-abelian analogs of the hexagonal Boussinesq, Korteweg-de Vries (KdV), modified Korteweg-de Vries (mKdV), and sine-Gordon lattices were obtained together with their Lax pairs.
+Let us stress that some non-abelian discrete systems were discussed in the papers \cite{volkov1995quantum}, \cite{bobenko2002integrable}, \cite{adler2009discrete}.
+Plane-wave reductions of the \ref{eq:2ddToda_0} and its scalar Lax pair lead to a non-commutative analog of the autonomous Somos-$N$ like sequences and the corresponding isospectral pairs.
 Note that commutative Somos-$N$ like sequences are associated with $q$PI and $q$PII equations and their hierarchies \cite{hone2014discrete}.
-In order to generalize this connection to the non-abelian case, one needs to get a non-autonomous analog for Somos-$N$ like sequences.
+We remark that some observations of this paper were were published a little earlier by N. Okubo in \cite{okubo2013discrete}.
+In order to generalize this connection to the non-abelian case, one needs to get a non-autonomous analog of Somos-$N$ like sequences.
 Here we suggest a method which in the commutative case is different from those in \cite{hone2014discrete}.
-This allows us to obtain a non-abelian non-autonomous Somos-$N$ like equation and, thus, non-commutative analogs for the $q$-\Painleve equations.
+This allows us to obtain a non-abelian non-autonomous Somos-$N$ like equation and, thus, non-commutative analogs of the $q$-\Painleve equations.
 Note that the problem of finding the corresponding Lax pairs for these non-autonomous systems remains open even in the commutative case.

 For the reader convenience, we have gathered main results of the paper and necessary preliminaries in Sections \ref{sec:mainres} and \ref{sec:prel}, respectively, while detailed discussions of the resuls can be found in Sections \ref{sec:main11} -- \ref{sec:main12}, \ref{sec:2ddTLtosys}, and~\ref{sec:Somos_dPainleve}.